mako314/EquipMe/README.md

   // Tomorrow need to work on properly setting up fetches and the rest is smooth sailing, so basically watch the react video and linking it up and follow that guide
   // Then formik and yup

+  // Remove - owners from equipment, what else to remove?